 Life is a pitch

-Selling is a noble art and in a world of multi channel engagement it becomes even more important. .
-“Life is a pitch” was one of the first to bring it back from a formulaic approach to a philosophical discussion on why sales is important.
+Selling is a noble art, and in a world of multi channel engagement, it becomes even more important.
+“Life is a pitch” was one of the first to bring it back from a formulaic approach to a philosophical discussion on why sales are important.
 In business and in life.
 He doesn’t understand why it is not taught in universities.

 Strategy and sales

 Strategy is what we do a lot with clients.
-And he is spot on, sales is never really mentioned or covered.
+And he is spot on.
+Sales are never really mentioned or covered.
 Only as an abstract concept, and definitely not translated into sales action.

 Strategy does not work in 90% of cases